T-net/tnet-on-react-forms/README.md

 2. Write the least amount of code to make the tests pass.
 3. Refactor the tests and implementation to improve the structure and style.

+### Form Submit

+1. Add the `process.env.API_URL` environment variable in the global jest config.
+2. Add `msw` dependency to set up a mock server in your tests.
+3. Mock a server that catches the `POST` expected from the form submission (do not mock a specific implementation e.g. mocking fetch or mocking axios).
+4. Test that the request payload received in the mock server matches the expected one after clicking on save.
+5. Write the least amount of code to make the tests pass.
+I have travelled along the milky way of state management options and have found `react-hook-form` to be the most powerful yet lean solution when it comes to React forms.
+6. Refactor.